Ansh0928/hour-glass-ai-redesign/README.md

 - [ ] Webhook integrations (Zapier, Make, n8n)
 - [ ] Enterprise multi-seat support

 ---

-## Contributing

-This is the public marketing site for Hourglass AI.
-The core agent platform is closed source.

-For design feedback, feature requests, or partnership enquiries: [hello@thehourglass.ai](mailto:hello@thehourglass.ai)

----

-_Built in Melbourne.
+_Built in Australia.
 For Australian businesses.
 By people who believe the admin should never be the reason a great business stops growing._